-The Secretary is naming interim directors for each museum while two executive search firms are retained to help with the search for the founding directors.
-Eduardo Díaz, director of the Smithsonian Latino Center, has been named interim director of the American Latino Museum.
-Lisa Sasaki, the director of the Smithsonian Asian Pacific American Center, has been named the interim director for the Women’s History Museum.
-Park is coordinating the various activities related to the new museums.
+The Secretary has named interim directors for each museum, and two executive search firms are helping with the search for the founding directors.
+Eduardo Díaz, director of the Smithsonian Latino Center, is the interim director of the American Latino Museum.
+Lisa Sasaki, the director of the Smithsonian Asian Pacific American Center, is the interim director for the American Women’s History Museum.

 - Begin the site-selection process for each museum (to be completed in two years, by December 2022)

-Site selection requires an outside consulting firm or perhaps two separate firms.
-They will be selected through the normal RFQ procedure.
-The deadline to pick the sites, as per the legislation, is two years from the date of passage.
-The final decision on the sites will be made by the Board of Regents, although the legislation for each museum names a few locations to be considered and expresses the intent of Congress that the sites be located on or near the National Mall.
+An architectural engineering firm has been selected through the normal RFQ procedure to evaluate the sites.
+The name of the firm will be released when the contract is finalized.
+The deadline to pick the museum locations (per the legislation) is two years from the date of passage—December 2022.
+The final decision on the sites will be made by the Board of Regents.
+The legislation expresses the intent of Congress that the sites be located on or near the National Mall.